alicemirror/TLE94112LE/README.md

 ![Workbench platform](images/IMG_20170722_080932.jpg)

 ## Design note
-This if the software application created with the Arduino IDE 1.8.3 to run the test platform.
+This is the software application created with the Arduino IDE 1.8.3 to run the test platform.

 This application is specific for the hardware building but can be easily modified